- Customer Experience and Contact Centre Services

 Webhelp Chief Customer Solutions Officer

-As we prepare to release our new Whitepaper on the importance of humanising business and creating positive emotional connections, Helen Murray, Webhelp Chief Customer Solutions Officer, looks at the current research and why keeping your customers ‘Very Satisfied’ is still not good enough!
+Reflecting on the importance of humanising business and creating positive emotional connections, Helen Murray, Webhelp Chief Customer Solutions Officer, looks at the current research and why keeping your customers ‘Very Satisfied’ is still not good enough!

 In this digitised consumer world, customers are bombarded with almost constant targeted advertising, special offers and promises of better than ever services.
 In fact, customer retention is now considered the hardest nut to crack across most sectors.
 Additionally, there is a tendency for business to rely on Customer Satisfaction measures to predict behaviour and loyalty – but this really isn’t enough.